oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

     </copy>
     ```

-    * The name of the scripts change, so the command automatically fetches the script with the name in your environment.
+    * The names of the scripts change, so the command automatically fetches the script with the name in your environment.
     * Notice how the backup is *just* an RMAN `BACKUP ...
 TABLESPACE` command.

     <details>